hammingweight/spring_on_oci/3_deploy/README.md

  [application.yml](./templates/application.yml) which will populate the password from an Ansible variable (`database_admin_password`) that is passed to the
  `ansible-playbook` script.

-For a production deployment, it's a poor idea to package a `schema.sql` file with an application; instead the database schema should be created before deploying the application.
-So, in the case of the `oci` profile we do not want a `schema.sql` file in the `resources` directory.
+As noted in the previous section, in the case of the `oci` profile we do not want a `schema.sql` file in the `resources` directory so we should ensure that we do not package the `schema.sql` used by the default (`local`) profile with our application.

 The `deploy.yml` playbook runs a task on the local machine that deletes the contents of the `src/main/resources` directory and then repopulates the
 `resources` directory with an `application.yml` file created from the application template.
 The playbook then builds the application by executing `mvnw package` with the `oci` profile.